 Indulgence knows no boundaries with the pampering guests receive at the two full-service spas at Walt Disney World Resort.
-The Spa at Disney’s Saratoga Springs Resort combines Disney’s expertise in service with natural spa therapies from around the world.
-The Grand Floridian Spa & Health Club offers 17 treatment rooms for massage, herbal wraps and aromatherapy.
-(Note: currently closed for renovation – scheduled to reopen in 2013)
+Senses – A Disney Spa at Disney’s Saratoga Springs Resort combines Disney’s expertise in service with natural spa therapies from around the world.
+Senses – A Disney Spa at Disney’s Grand Floridian Resort offers 15 treatment rooms for massage, herbal wraps and aromatherapy.

 Downtown Disney West Side, a hip corner of Downtown Disney, features some of the world’s most exciting restaurants, nightclubs and shopping adventures.
-Highlights include Cirque du Soleil, House of Blues, Wolfgang Puck Café, Bongos Cuban Café and AMC Downtown Disney 24 Theatres - which includes six Includes six Fork & Screen dine-in theatres featuring menu items from quesadillas to flatbread pizzas.
-Coming in Fall 2012, Splitsville, America’s Bowling Alley rolls into a 50,000-square foot, two-story location featuring 30 lanes, two kitchens, a dramatic balcony, ample outdoor seating, billiard tables and live entertainment.
+Highlights include Cirque du Soleil, House of Blues, Wolfgang Puck Café, Bongos Cuban Café and AMC Downtown Disney 24 Theatres - which includes six Fork & Screen dine-in theatres featuring menu items from quesadillas to flatbread pizzas.
+Splitsville, America’s Bowling Alley features 30 lanes, two kitchens, a dramatic balcony, ample outdoor seating, billiard tables and live entertainment.

 Watch a dazzling fireworks show.
 Choose between “Wishes” at Magic Kingdom and “IllumiNations: Reflections of Earth” at Epcot.
-Or catch “Fantasmic!” at Disney’s Hollywood Studios or the “SpectroMagic” parade at Magic Kingdom as they light up the night sky.
+Or catch “Fantasmic!” at Disney’s Hollywood Studios or the “Main Street Electrical Parade” at Magic Kingdom as they light up the night sky.

 Take a grand circle tour of Magic Kingdom aboard the Walt Disney World Railroad, churn along Rivers of America aboard a Liberty Square riverboat (“Liberty Belle”) and catch a ride on a horse-drawn trolley down Main Street, U.S.A.

 Recreate memories revisiting the classic attractions of Fantasyland in Magic Kingdom — “it’s a small world”; Peter Pan’s Flight; Prince Charming Regal Carrousel; The Many Adventures of Winnie the Pooh; “Mickey’s PhilharMagic” 3-D spectacular.
-The new and unprecedented Dumbo, the Flying Elephant – featuring not one, but two attractions, flying in opposite directions – in the New Fantasyland, part of the largest expansion project in park history.
-Already updated, the classic Barnstormer featuring Goofy as the Great Goofini has a new look.
-Coming in time for the 2012 holidays, Under the Sea ~ Journey of the Little Mermaid.
-All great ways to feel young at heart.
+The new and unprecedented Dumbo the Flying Elephant – featuring not one, but two attractions, flying in opposite directions – in New Fantasyland, part of the largest expansion project in park history.
+Under the Sea ~ Journey of the Little Mermaid, Enchanted Tales with Belle, Be Our Guest Restaurant, Gaston’s Tavern and Ariel’s Grotto are all great ways to feel young at heart.

 Epcot World Showcase features 11 nations of the world in architecture, dining, art and history exhibits, entertainment and shopping.
 A tree-lined promenade encircling a peaceful lagoon is the byway connecting the countries: Mexico, Norway, China, Germany, Italy, The American Adventure, Japan, Morocco, France, United Kingdom and Canada.